aspose-slides/Aspose.Slides-API-References/content/cpp/english/aspose.slides/ishapecollection/insertconnector/_index.md

 ---
 title: InsertConnector()
 second_title: Aspose.Slides for C++ API Reference
-description: Creates a new Connector, tunes it from default template and inserts it to the collection at the specified index.
+description: Creates a new connector shape and inserts it into the shape collection at the specified index, applying default template styling.
 type: docs
 weight: 391
 url: /aspose.slides/ishapecollection/insertconnector/